WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 * The coordinator signature over that output.
 * The round hash of all the inputs.

-Because the coordinator can verify his own signature, he knows that this output was initially sent by any Alice (he cannot know which Alice exactly), and that he has verified that everything is in order.
+Because the coordinator can verify his own signature, he knows that this output was initially sent by any Alice (he cannot know which Alice exactly) and that he has verified that everything is in order.

 It is very important that the coordinator cannot link Alice to Bob.
 Because Alice has sent the clear-text input, and Bob sends the clear-text output.